-You will learn some Greek in this course, but not enough to pick up a Greek text and read it.
-Rather, this course focuses on how to use computerized Greek resources.
-Websites and programs can inform you of word meanings, and even many of the grammatical details, but computers do not give much guidance on how those details are useful for understanding sentences.
-This course will focus on how the language works, and how the details of the words work together to help convey meaning.
+You will learn some Greek in this course, but not enough to pick up a Greek text and read it.3 Rather, this course focuses on how to use computerized Greek resources.
+Websites and programs can inform you of word meanings, and even many grammatical details, but computers do not give much guidance on how those details are useful for understanding sentences.
+This course will focus on how the language works, and how the details work together to help convey meaning.